Millions awarded to a Newport commission after 2-year lawsuit

 NEWPORT, Ark.
 (KAIT) - The Newport Economic Development Commission was awarded over $2 million following a settlement involving two separate lawsuits.

 The lawsuits began after the medical marijuana license of Natural State Wellness was approved to transfer to Good Day Farms.
-This transfer was approved by the Arkansas Medical Marijuana Commission, according to a news release, in November of 2020.
-The same meeting, the license transfer was approved the Commission also approved a location transfer.
+This transfer was approved by the Arkansas Medical Marijuana Commission, according to a news release, in November 2020.
+In the same meeting, the license transfer was approved along with a location transfer.

 “They went to the medical marijuana commission and asked for permission to move their facility.
 We did not know that was happening,” said Jon Chadwell, Executive Director of Economic Development for the Newport Economic Development Commission.

-Chadwell said if the commission knew about this meeting, they would have denied be okay with the move.
+Chadwell said if the commission knew about this meeting, they would have denied being okay with the move.

 Chadwell made a formal request to the Arkansas Medical Marijuana Commission to reverse the decision to move the facility.
 That request was denied, according to a news release.